%%{init: {'theme': 'forest', 'themeCSS': '.node rect { rx: 10; ry: 10; } '}}%%

 - PostgreSQL: (Planned) For high-scale production deployments

-trait abstracts these implementations, allowing you to swap backends without changing your application code.
+The StateManager trait abstracts these implementations, allowing you to swap backends without changing your application code.

 Task Execution Flow